 Google stated on its Webmaster blog:

 “The new tool provides a more accurate reflection of a page’s appearance on SERPs and includes improved handling for Structured Data found on dynamically loaded content.
 The tests for Recipes, Jobs, Movies and Courses are currently supported – but this is the first step; we plan on expanding over time.”

 It is important to note that the tool is still in its testing phase and does not currently exhibit schema.org syntax errors.

 There are also other tools available for testing rich results.
 A particularly useful tool is SEMrush which provides innovative ways to uncover featured snippets.
 Using its search domain, it can track which snippets are used and when.

-Before any prospective rich results appear, Google must first crawl and index your site following the application of a mark-up.
-If necessary, you may check the current status in Google Search Console.
+Before any prospective rich results appear, Google must first crawl and index your site following the application of a markup.
+Then, if necessary, you may check the current status in Google Search Console.

-From then, it can take up to three weeks for rich results to finally appear in SERPs – and don’t forget that Google can prevent them from appearing all together!
+From then, it can take up to three weeks for rich results to finally appear in SERPs – and don’t forget that Google might never choose to display them!

 Rich results can be a crucial resource when considering meaningful results and immediately relevant answers.

-The notes and tips provided in this article have been delivered to ensure that marketers understand their correct use and value with the aim of enhancing search results in future.
+The notes and tips provided in this article have been delivered to ensure that marketers understand how to use the feature correctly to enhance search results in the future.